Launcch/Launchs-SIMPLE-Encryption-TOOL/README.md

 GO TO RELEASES FOR MOST UPDATED APP

-Simple Text Encrypter/Decrypter
+Simple Text/File Encrypter/Decrypter

-A simple and secure desktop app for encrypting and decrypting text using password-based or no-password encryption.
+A simple and secure desktop app for encrypting and decrypting text/files using Fernet symmetric encryption with a key derived via PBKDF2HMAC.
 Perfect for personal use or sharing encrypted messages securely.

-- Encrypt and decrypt any text
+- Encrypt and decrypt any text and most files(including videos/photos)

 - Optional password protection